MicrosoftDocs/well-architected/well-architected/devops/principles.md

 Embrace software engineering disciplines across your entire environment, which include the following disciplines:

 - Provision with Infrastructure as Code
-- Build and release with continuous integration and continuous development (CI/CD) pipelines
+- Build and release with continuous integration and continuous delivery (CI/CD) pipelines
 - Automated testing

 This approach ensures the creation and management of environments throughout the software development lifecycle enables: